ksunyan/mapSCAD/README.md

 * Adjusting 3D model parameters
 * Writing OpenSCAD code to a `.scad` file

+**Note:** This guide assumes that you are comfortable with Python syntax (especially Python lists) and that you have at least a basic understanding of 3D printing and computer-aided design (CAD) concepts.

 ## Getting Started
 Prior to using the `jsonscad_builder.py` module in your data visualization project, you will need to download and install some additional software.